lukegronert/financial-app/README.md

 search and follow financial instruments, while also getting current and historical data for them.

-At the moment, this application was made to be viewed in mobile view.
-It is not meant to be viewed on a desktop screen.

 It was created with Next.js and bootstrapped with create-next-app.

 ## Demo